The equivalence of several conjectures on independence of $\ell$: Pure motives and Weil cohomology theories

 \begin{proof} The first statement is well-known, and the second follows. \end{proof}

-\begin{Cor} Let $X$ be a smooth projective $k$-variety such that $\Kun(X)$ holds (see \boldref{Def conjectures}).
+\begin{Cor} Let $X$ be a smooth projective $k$-variety such that $\Kun(X)$ holds (see Definition \ref{Def conjectures}).
 Let $\alpha \in \Corr(X,X)$.
 Then the characteristic polynomial of $\alpha$ on $H^i(X)$ is in $\Q[t]$, and is independent of the Weil cohomology theory $H$. \end{Cor}